zsteinkamp/steinkamp.us/pages/posts/2021-05-22-computer-history.md

 At some point, we got a free trial of the Prodigy service, but it was lame compared with the BBS's.
 Cool graphics, but too corporate.

+## 1992 Fry's Electronics

 In my senior year of high school, I started my third job, working at the computer repair counter for $6.50 an hour at Fry's Electronics in Fremont.
 My best friend Derek's dad was a manager there and got me the job.
 I learned all about the ins and outs of PC-compatible computers there, aided by some old timers who made the service counter their career.
 I saw the transition to 386, 386sx, and 486 machines there, as well as MFM to IDE hard drives.
 SoundBlasters were all the rage, as were NEC MultiSync monitors.
 Some rich customers even bought fancy computers with 17" NEC monitors, and I got to assemble and test them.
 I ended up taking a few side jobs with customers who wanted to just have me come to their house and fix their computers or networks.
 That was good money -- around $30/hour.

 ![Fry's Palo Alto location.
 We would have a monthly meeting here.](/images/computer-history/frys.jpeg)

+## 1993 PS/2 Model 30

 I don't recall how it happened, but I ended up with a full IBM PS/2 Model 30 setup when I moved out of the house when I was 18.
 I think it was some family friend's extra machine, and I eagerly took it.
 This was also an 80286-based computer, but the PS/2 was built like a tank.
 It had a proprietary ("MicroChannel") architecture, so none of the normal PC stuff worked with it.
 It was a good computer though, with 256-color VGA graphics, a 3.5" floppy drive, and the best keyboard ever.
 I kept that keyboard for almost 20 years and used it in my jobs after college.

 ![IBM PS/2 Model 30.](/images/computer-history/ps2model30.jpeg)

 Starting in 1993, I moved to southern California to go to community college.
 The PS/2 Model 30 came with me.

+## 1994 Gateway 2000 486

 I was making good money doing freelance work and in my normal job doing IT stuff for a corporate travel agency.
 I saved up for a Gateway 2000 486-based machine with a sweet 17" "Crystal Scan" monitor.

 ![Gateway 2000 slim desktop system.](/images/computer-history/gateway2000.png)

+## 1994 Early Internet

 A friend who went to UC Irvine shared his university Internet login with me, which allowed me to be on the internet for the first time.
 I configured the SLIP software (Trumpet Winsock) in my Windows 3.1 system to use the modem to talk online, and had a blast getting to know the UNIX command line, GOPHER system, IRC, and eventually using the Mosaic browser.
 I remember when Mosaic started supporting inline images in web pages in 1994.
 This was the beginning of the Internet revolution!

 ![Trumpet Winsock configuration on Windows 3.1.](/images/computer-history/winsock.gif)

+## 1994 OS/2 Warp

 I took a detour through OS/2 Warp in the 1994-1995 timeframe.
 What an futuristic operating system!
 It was leagues ahead of anything else at the time.
 The way it handled multitasking was far better than anything I had used, and getting it on the internet was very natural, especially compared with all the hacky stuff that needed to be done with Windows 3.1.
 I was into IRC (Internet Relay Chat -- a system of public chatrooms) at the time, and made some cyber friends.
 I met up with one guy I'd chat with since both of us thought we might need a roommate, but he was a better cyber friend than IRL friend.

 ![OS/2 WARP desktop in VGA graphics.](/images/computer-history/os2.png)

+## 1995 Windows 95 + CorelDraw 6

 In 1995 my world changed when Windows 95 was released.
 I found a bundle to purchase that combined Windows 95 with the CorelDraw 6 suite.
 It even came with a novelty CorelDraw inflatable hot air balloon.
 CorelDraw allowed me to take my freelancing a lot farther, and I started to get more jobs doing graphics and page layout work.

 ![CorelDraw 6 on Windows 95.](/images/computer-history/coreldraw602.jpg)

+## 1995 Travel Agency IT Job - IBM AS/400

 My job at the corporate travel agency was still going strong.
 There, I supported their 50-person phone system, IBM Token Ring network, all PCs in the office, and wrote reporting and automation software which integrated MS Excel with the IBM AS/400 computer in the office.
 Not bad for a 20 year old with a couple years of community college.
 But eventually I was done with community college and was accepted to transfer to Cal Poly, San Luis Obispo.
 I let my job know and they made me a wild offer that I'm glad I refused.
 They told me they would pay me $75K/year (I was making less than half that at the time) and pay off my car if I stayed.
 I'm glad I didn't.

 ![AS/400 marketing materials.
 I think ours was a Model B30 or B40.](/images/computer-history/as400.png)

+## 1996 Cal Poly Freelancing and Library Job

 I moved all my stuff to SLO and started at Cal Poly.
 Starting from scratch was a fun challenge.
 The first thing I did was to make a flyer to advertise my freelance services, but I never needed to use it.
 I got a job at the university doing tech support.
 They didn't even interview me -- the person doing the hiring heard me talking with someone in the hallway before the interview about troubleshooting an internet problem, and they offered me a job right there.
 I was to be one of the campus Level 2 support people.
 In the three weeks I had that job, I think I fielded one call.
 The rest of the time I was just in a room hanging out with a fancy IBM PS/2 Model 80.
 It was dusty inside, so I took it apart one day to clean it.
 My boss came into the room when I had it in pieces on the floor and fired me right there.
 Easy come easy go! :)

 However, another group at the university had been talking with the IT people about a need they had, and so I got connected with Judy in the Multimedia Reference department at the university library.
 This was a much better job for me -- I was to build a comprehensive website as part of a project the library got a grant to do.
 I learned all about HTML, Javascript, and web servers as part of this job, and made good money along the way ($17/hr).
 This connected me with other opportunities to work for "grant money", which ended up being over $100/hour a few times.
 One of my favorite professors, Barry Floyd, hooked me up with a freelance job for a local NASA contractor to help them write some TCP/IP-based cluster infrastructure software in Visual Basic 6.
 I was totally over my head, but struggled through the task and made a few thousand bucks along the way.
 This was my introduction to state diagrams, and I didn't appreciate them as much as I should have at the time.

+## 1999 Yahoo!

 As I got closer to graduation from Cal Poly, my good buddy Derek again came through with the job hookup.
 He was one of the first people to work at Yahoo (employee number 6, IIRC), starting in 1996.
 By the time I graduated at the end of 1998, Yahoo was **the** powerhouse of the Internet, and had grown to several hundred employees.
 My other dear friend Mona (who also was friends with Derek) was also working at Yahoo as a "Producer" which is the equivalent of a Product Manager today, and had good things to say about the place.